GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

-adding the `Sec-CH-` header prefix where missing and an **[Intent to Prototype on expanding the range of character types](https://groups.google.com/a/chromium.org/g/blink-dev/c/ueudFsZzT1M)** sent in the GREASE part of the values.
+adding the `Sec-CH-` header prefix where missing and an **[Intent to Prototype on expanding the range of character types](https://groups.google.com/a/chromium.org/g/blink-dev/c/ueudFsZzT1M)** sent as part of the GREASE mechanism.

 ## Show relevant content and ads